ammargitham/WallFlow/README.md

 **All other features are same in both versions.**

 ## Roadmap

-- [ ] Local wallpapers
-- [ ] Auto wallpaper using combination of local wallpapers, favorites and saved search
 - [ ] Add more sources
 - [ ] Support foldables inner and outer screens together
 - [ ] More theme colors